-Whether your family is headed to Europe or Disneyland, travel insurance can protect against possible financial losses if you are forced to cancel, delay or interrupt your vacation.
+Whether your family is headed to Europe or Disneyworld, travel insurance can protect against possible financial losses if you are forced to cancel, delay or interrupt your vacation.
 Something may even happen during your trip requiring that you pay the expensive additional costs to travel home unexpectedly.
-Travel insurance can protect you from the final costs of trip disrupting events that were unplanned.
+Travel insurance can protect you from the unforeseen costs of trip disrupting events.

 What is Travel Insurance?